bids-standard/bids-specification-ignore/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Similarly the OPTIONAL [`ce-<label>`](../99-appendices/09-entities.md#ce) key/value can be used to distinguish sequences using different contrast enhanced images.
 The label is the name of the contrast agent.
-The key `ContrastBolusIngredient` MAY be also be added in the JSON file, with the same label.
+The key {term}`ContrastBolusIngredient` MAY be also be added in the JSON file, with the same label.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
-See [Common metadata fields](#common-metadata-fields) for a list of terms and their definitions.
+See {ref}`magnetic-resonance-imaging:common-metadata-fields` for a list of terms and their definitions.
 There are also some OPTIONAL JSON fields specific to anatomical scans: